Selling products in the EU

 The rules apply to online and offline transactions as long as the sales are to the end user (an individual or business that doesn't have the intention to re-sell, transform, process, rent or subcontract their purchases).

-Access to online interfaces
+Access to your website

 Your customers must be able to access any version of your website they want, for example, if they type in the Spanish URL of your website and they are connecting from Italy they shouldn't automatically be re-directed to the Italian version.
 They must give you their consent before you redirect them and they have the right to withdraw their consent at any time.